 Latest news on strikes, delays and cancellations of flights was last modified: October 30th, 2017 by

 Although many may already know the news about two English friends who meet in Malaga because it is cheaper (it has become viral in a few days), I could not resist to read about it and write a post with the information I find .

-These friends of the university have not seen each other and one day they decide to stay for the day together and here comes the surprise: For a trip of something more than 200 miles by train the price for a single ticket was 105 pounds while a Flight by plane to Malaga costs 20 pounds.Looking around the Internet one of the girls found that for only 20 pounds using a low cost airline she could fly from Newcastle to Malaga.
-Her friend could fly from Birmingham to Malaga for 55 pounds, the trick was to bring only hand luggage since the price for checking luggage was even more expensive than the ticket itself.
+These friends from university have not seen each other and one day they decide to stay for the day together and here comes the surprise: For a trip of something more than 200 miles by train the price for a single ticket was 105 pounds while a flight by plane to Malaga costs 20 pounds.Looking around the Internet one of the girls found that for only 20 pounds using a low cost airline she could fly from Newcastle to Malaga.
+Her friend could fly from Birmingham to Malaga for 55 pounds, the trick was to bring only hand luggage since the price for checking in luggage was even more expensive than the ticket itself.

 Finally for just over 75 pounds in total these two friends could meet each other on the Costa del Sol.
 To this we must add the price of a cheap accommodation she found, in this case a hostel that cost about 10 pounds a night.

 For the price of a train ticket they could buy a round trip flight to Malaga for two, they of course did… and they did more than visiting Malaga, they took advantage of the cheap prices to visit Granada where they stayed one night for 11 pounds.

 Price difference between taking a flight and train